rajakolluru/cheniledocs.github.io/pages/codex-docs/056-chenile-service-registry-guide.md

 That means the registry starts with persisted state and then republishes the local runtime view of the currently hosted services.

+From `2.1.24` onward, that republish step is intentionally idempotent:

+- republishing the same definition reuses the existing logical service version
+- republishing a changed definition without bumping `serviceVersion` logs a warning and keeps the existing canonical row
+- concurrent inserts for the same service version are resolved by the database uniqueness constraint plus a reload path in the service layer

 ### On a remote client

 The client includes `service-registry-delegate` and configures: